We follow the ATLP curriculum for most our wider curriculum subjects – Science, History, Geography, Art, DT, MFL.

 We follow a mindful approach to PSHE through the PSHE Jigsaw programme.

-We follow The Power to PE approach across KS1 and KS2.
+We follow The Power to PE approach and Aston Villa Programme.

 Please see the ‘RE Curriculum’ page for more information about Religious Education.